 - Scheduling and approval of the floating holidays is at the discretion of your supervisor and, in some locations, could be replaced by a fixed or “designated” holiday.

-- Any unused floating holidays will be paid out at the end of the calendar year or upon separation of employment as required by state law.
-Currently, this applies to employees working in Colorado, California and Illinois.
+Any unused floating holidays will be paid out at the end of the calendar year or upon separation of employment as required by state law.
+Currently, this applies to employees working in Colorado, California and

 If you have questions about the Holiday Schedule or how to apply your floating holidays, contact your Human Resources Business Partner.

 The guidelines and information above apply to locations that participate in the MPC Holiday Plan, follow the corporate holiday schedule and allow floating holidays.
-Represented employees will not be affected.
+Represented employees will follow their collective

 - Sick Benefits